varadharajanv0310/code4ed-resume-analyser/README.md

-# 🎯 Resume-JD Analyzer Pro By F8   Team (V  Varadharajan & A Sowmiya Priya)
+# 🎯 Resume-JD Analyzer Pro

 > **AI-Powered Resume Evaluation with Real-Time Magic ✨ and Advanced Visualizations 📊**

 Transform your hiring process with cutting-edge AI that evaluates resumes against job descriptions in real-time, providing stunning visualizations and actionable insights that rival commercial HR tools.